 - by a previous client

 - via my agent as a referral from a Speaker Bureau

 - as a result of seeing me presenting on video

-To prove point number 4, recently I received an enquiry from a large global firm.
-Their agency had seen a video of me presenting and thought I might be suitable for their annual leadership event.
+To prove point number 4, recently I received an enquiry from Euler Hermes – a global leader in Trade Credit Insurance, and now part of Allianz.
+Their production agency had seen a video of me presenting and thought I might be suitable for their annual leadership event in Brussels.
 I had a detailed discussion with the client and then pointed them to my video page where my recent talks are presented.

 A few days later, I noticed via my web analytics tool Clicky that they were on my website looking through all of my talks (see below).
 There is no better way to see “what you’re going to get” via a high-quality replay of a recent talk.
 I can honestly say that the investment in this kit was realised in just one talk!

 Why don’t I just use the video from the organiser?

 Nine times out of 10, if the organiser has actually decided to film all or part of my talk, the footage is nearly impossible to get hold of after the event.
 The filesizes of the footage (especially if shot in 4K) can be in the 10s or 100s of GB range.
 Legally the organisers also own the rights to the footage so I’m not always able to use it in the way I want to.
 By filming the event myself, not only do I get a high-quality version of my talk, I also own the rights to the high-quality raw footage.

 In those one out of 10 times, I have managed to collaborate with the on-site video crew.
 When I spoke at the Superfast Leicestershire Digital Growth Conference, I made friends with John Starkie from Purpose Media and we shared 1080p footage from our respective cameras.

 John was operating a camera that followed me on stage (impossible for me to do as I was ON stage), so I was able to edit his footage alongside mine from 4 different camera angles – the result can be seen below.